 In any case, charcoal grills are only as safe as you want them to be.
 If used improperly, your favorite grill could turn into a safety hazard.
 Here are the dos and don’ts of grilling with regular charcoal, briquettes, and charcoal lumps.

 4. The Pros and Cons of Charcoal Grills

 Charcoal grills have their fair share of upsides and downsides, but the biggest advantage of these traditional grills is that they are the least expensive.
 You won’t have to pay through your nose to buy a charcoal grill.
 In fact, you can find a good quality charcoal grill going for less than 30 bucks.
 The cost notwithstanding, here are the pros and cons of charcoal grills.

 Author: Jim Bob

 Charcoal grills can be messy, and they require a lot of work to use them to great effect.
 In the same breath, they are hotter and cook better than other modern options.
 If you remember the inviting aroma coming from the charring meats and burgers, it is hard to imagine if we can really do without charcoal grills.

 However, cooking with charcoal is akin to playing with fire.
 And if you play with fire, you must be ready to get burned.
 This means that if you use your charcoal grill inappropriately, it could cause great harm to you, your household and the environment around you.

 Fortunately, by adhering to the above-mentioned safety guidelines, you can use a charcoal grill safely without much hassle.
+This would also apply for homemade charcoal grill.
 It is now up to you to commit yourself to do the right thing by practicing safety.
 Happy grilling!